SCasarotto/Large-Dynamically-Generated-Forms/README.md

 -   DynamicFormOrganizedWithContext
     -   Added the use of Context to highlight how to reduce the number of components that must re-render.

-To run this demo simply:
+_To run this demo simply:_

-1. clone the report
+1. Clone the repo
-2. `yarn install` at the base folder
+2. At the base folder run `yarn install`
-3. run `yarn start`
+3. Run `yarn start`
 4. Toggle which component you are loading in the `index.js`.